-A. Various studies by four-year campuses have shown that UW-Center System students do very well once they transfer.
-(In fact, many students earn higher grade point averages after they transfer than they did as a UW-Center System student.)
+A. Various studies by four-year campuses have shown that Center students do very well once they transfer.
+(In fact, many students earn slightly higher grade point averages after they transfer than they did as a student at a Center.)

-Q. What kind of faculty will I find in the UW-Center System?
+Q. What kind of faculty will I find at the UW Centers?

 A. You will find a highly qualified and dedicated faculty whose main interest is in teaching.
-Most faculty members have a masters or doctors degree.
+Over 50% of the faculty hold terminal degrees.

-Q. Does the UW-Center System offer vocational-technical college classes?
+Q. Do the UW Centers offer vocational-technical college classes?

-A. No. The UW-Center System campuses offer a twoyear liberal arts and pre-professional transfer program.
+A. No. The Centers offer a two-year liberal arts and preprofessional transfer program.
 No vocational-technical classes are offered.
-There is a welldeveloped system of vocational-technical schools throughout Wisconsin.
+There is a well-developed system of vocational-technical schools throughout Wisconsin.
 The two systems have different missions and goals, and therefore different classes.